Iosif Shklovsky

 Iosif Samuilovich Shklovsky (sometimes transliterated Josif, Josif, Shklovskii, Shklovskij; Ио́сиф Самуи́лович Шкло́вский; 1 July 1916 – 3 March 1985) was a Soviet astronomer and astrophysicist.
 He is remembered for his work in theoretical astrophysics and other topics, as well as for his 1962 book on extraterrestrial life, the revised and expanded version of which was co-authored by American astronomer Carl Sagan in 1966 as Intelligent Life in the Universe.

 He won the Lenin Prize in 1960 and the Bruce Medal in 1972.
 Asteroid 2849 Shklovskij and the crater Shklovsky (on the Martian moon Phobos) are named in his honor.
 He was a Corresponding Member of Soviet Academy of Sciences since 1966.

 Early life

-Shklovsky was born in Hlukhiv, a city in the Ukrainian part of the Russian Empire, into a poor Ukrainian Jewish family.
+Shklovsky was born in Hlukhiv, a city now located in modern Ukraine, at the time a part of the Russian Empire, into a poor Ukrainian Jewish family.
 After graduating from the seven-year secondary school, he worked as a foreman on building Baikal Amur Mainline.
 In 1933 Shklovsky entered the Physico-Mathematical Faculty of the Moscow State University.

 There he studied until 1938, when he took a Postgraduate Course at the Astrophysics Department of the Sternberg State Astronomical Institute and remained working in the Institute until the end of his life.
 He died in Moscow, aged 68.